coq-contribs/coq-contribs/META/RELEASING.md

    coq-contribs directory), assuming that the archive files have been
    made:

-   META/make-opam-packages opam-coq-archive-dir major median minor
+   META/make-opam-packages opam-coq-archive-dir major.median.minor

    (example: "META/make-opam-packages ~/opam-coq-archive 8.7.1")

+   To do it for one package: "META/make-opam-packages opam-coq-archive-dir major.median.minor name"

 3. Push the files created in opam-coq-archive-root upstream